Cysts are pockets of tissue (sacs) that may become filled with pus, fluids, skin cells, and even air.

 A soft tissue growth could also be a lipoma.
 Unlike cysts, lipomas are made up of fat cells in the dermis.
 Lipomas are not harmful, but if the growth becomes too large, it can become painful.
 Lipomas, like cysts, can also be removed for cosmetic reasons.

 Cysts typically will not go away on their own, but because they do not usually cause pain, some cysts are left untreated.
-You may choose to have a cyst removed to prevent it from becoming infected because it is uncomfortable or for cosmetic reasons.

 *Results may vary by individual